michelled/weavly.org/src/robot-activities/robot-on-a-mission.md

 ## Steps

-* Use a taping mask or chalk to build a grid map on the floor
+* Use a taping mask or chalk to build a grid map on the floor.
-* Once your grid is ready, place a few items such as toys on different grid cells
+* Once your grid is ready, place a few items such as toys on different grid cells.
-* Select a starting point for Dash and place it on the map
+* Select a starting point for Dash and place it on the map.
-* Use Weavly to build a sequence to make Dash move to a selected destination on the grid map
+* Use Weavly to build a sequence to make Dash move to a selected destination on the grid map.
-* Play your sequence program
+* Play your sequence program.
-* Pause your program and debug once Dash starts to move away from the desired destination
+* Pause your program and debug once Dash starts to move away from the desired destination.

 ## Tips

-* If you are doing this activity on a tabletop or an elevated surface, block the edges to prevent robots from falling
+* If you are doing this activity on a tabletop or an elevated surface, block the edges to prevent robots from falling.
-* You can use any object, draw or write something on the map
+* You can use any object, draw or write something on the map.
-* To make this fun, build a story around the objects on your map and give Dash a specific mission to accomplish
+* To make this fun, build a story around the objects on your map and give Dash a specific mission to accomplish.

 ## Skill Development